Free boiler grants are available throughout the UK in 2016 via the ECO boiler scheme.

 Q - Who is eligible for a free boiler grant?

 A - As long as you own your own home or you are a tenant living in privately rented accommodation you might be eligible for 100% grants to replace your old boiler.
+Landlords can claim boiler grants for multiple properties as long as the tenant meets the income / benefit related criteria.

 Q - Are replacement boilers 100% free?